yhakbar/ya/docs/config.md

 ### Interactive Commands

 You might also want to save a command that you would like to run interactively.
-For example, you might want to save a command that starts up a Docker container, and allows you to use the interactively use the shell that starts up in that container.
+For example, you might want to save a command that starts up a Docker container, and connects you to the shell that starts up in that container.
 You can do that like so:

 ```yml
 docker_shell: